What about Epidemiology ?

 Epidemiology is mostly involved in designing research studies, data collection and analysis of results.
 The study results will be communicated to support decision makers in healthcare, clinics and the public.

-Cochrane Collaboration ?
+What about the Cochrane Collaboration ?

 Cochrane is for anyone interested in using high-quality information to make health decisions.
 Whether you are a doctor or nurse, patient or carer, researcher or funder, Cochrane evidence provides a powerful tool to enhance your healthcare knowledge and decision making.
+Having proper knowledge helps to take informed choices.

 Cochrane’s 11,000 members and over 35,000 supporters come from more than 130 countries, worldwide.
 Our volunteers and contributors are researchers, health professionals, patients, carers, and people passionate about improving health outcomes for everyone, everywhere.
 Our global independent network gathers and summarizes the best evidence from research to help you make informed choices about treatment and we have been doing this for 25 years.
+And yes, Universidad del Cauca have active members of Cochrane Collaboration and it is part as affiliated center to Cochrane Colombia.